vladimirvivien/go-tutorials/README.md

 |`$HOME/go/src/foo/bar`|`foo/bar`|`bar`|
 |`$HOME/go/src/foo/bar/bazz`|`foo/bar/bazz`|`bazz`|

-One place the import path is used is in Go source files when specifying packages to `import`.
-The default package name is resolved as the last element of the import path as shown in the following example source which imports package  `foo/bar/bazz` :
+The previous table shows examples of workspace paths, their resolved import paths, and their default package name.
+These concepts are crucial to Go and its tools.
+The import path is used in Go source files when specifying packages to `import` for instance.
+The default package name is resolved as the last element of the import path and is used in source files as an identifier for the package.
+For instance, the following example uses import path  `foo/bar/bazz` which is assigned package identifier `bazz` to access package elements using  a dot-notation:
 ```go
 package main
 import "foo/bar/bazz"